victorvicpal/victorvicpal.github.io/index.md

 # About me

-I'm currently working at [Savana Research](https://savanamed.com/) in Granada since June 2023 as a full-time **Senior Data Scientist**.
+I'm currently working at [Savana](https://savanamed.com/) in Granada since June 2023 as a full-time **Technical coordinator** of the Clinical Data Science and Med4Tech teams.
 I am also the organizer of [PyData Granada](https://www.meetup.com/pydatagrx/).

 ---